urras/Toxitty/README.md

 Troubleshooting
 ===============
-* If you are getting a `json/reader.h: No such file or directory` error from make, try the following:
+* If you are getting a `json/reader.h: No such file or directory` error from `make`, try the following:
 `# sudo cp -R /usr/include/jsoncpp/json /usr/include/`
-* If you are getting a `Cannot find source file: tox/core/DHT.c` error from cmake, you haven't updated the submodule.
-* Do: `# git submodule update --init`